Hidden-Sri-Lanka/Hidden-Sri-Lanka/README.md

 ## 👨‍💻 Developer
 Name: Asitha Kanchana Palliyaguru <br>
-This project was developed as part of the EEI4369 Mobile Application Development Design Project.
+This project was developed as part of the **EEI4369 Mobile Application Development Design Project**.